cjlanzo/tango-interview/README.md

 ## Running Tests

-To run the tests, use `EMAIL=xxx PASSWORD=xxx npx playwright test` where `EMAIL` and `PASSWORD` are your own credentials and pass any optional arguments as you please.
+To run the tests, use `npx playwright test` and pass any optional arguments as you please.

+For now, you will need to modify the email and password in the 'creds.ts' file to represent your own credentials.